Weicheng-tj/heterogeneous-traffic/README.md

 --Final simulation
   >>-- randomv.py                   __ Generate random vehicles and write into route files used in SUMO simulation
-  >>-- output_processing.py        __ read the number of conflicts, number of lane-changing and simulation time from simulation output then write them into an excel file
+  >>-- output_processing.py        __ Read the number of conflicts, number of lane-changing and simulation time from simulation output then write them into an excel file